Data Science and Machine Learning Internship ...

 What if we could predict the occurrence of diabetes and take appropriate measures beforehand to prevent it?

-In this use case, we will predict the occurrence of diabetes making use of the entire lifecycle that we discussed earlier.
+In this use case, we will predict the occurrence of diabetes using the entire lifecycle we discussed earlier.
 Let’s go through the various steps.

 This data has a lot of inconsistencies.